-- Discussion as to whether the birth parent(s) have been promised or received money, goods, or services or anything of value to motivate the relinquishment of the child(ren).
+- Discussion as to whether the birth parent(s) have been promised or have received money, goods, services, or anything of value to motivate the relinquishment of the child(ren).

 - Discussion of alternatives to relinquishment and the resources available in the community if the birth parent(s) choose to parent the child(ren).

 - Discussion of the permanency of the decision to relinquish a child(ren).

 - Discussion of lifelong loss and grief issues that include, but are not limited to, helping the birth parent(s) identify and understand the present emotional impact of the relinquishment decision, and gaining an understanding of possible future grief-related emotions and behaviors.

 - Discussion of the life-changing effect of pregnancy and birth of a child, including physiological changes.